wsl2000/wsl2000.github.io/_pages/about.md

 🧠 My research interests focus on Brain-Computer Interfaces and Human-Computer Interfaces.

-🚀 I’m currently a Research Assistant at The Chinese University of Hong Kong (Shenzhen), supervised by Prof. Haizhou Li, and I previously worked with the Shenzhen Institute of Advanced Integration Technology (CAS/CUHK-Shenzhen).
+🚀 I’m currently a Research Assistant at The Chinese University of Hong Kong (Shenzhen), supervised by Prof. Haizhou Li, and I previously worked with the Shenzhen Institute of Advanced Integration Technology (Chinese Academy of Sciences & CUHK).
 I have hands-on experience in EEG/sEEG/EMG signal processing, brain-to-text decoding, and large brain models.